ANS-Awards

 The Award-winning Essay at the University of Sheffield, by Rebecca Nelsey, examines the question : “Zwarte Piet : Racism or An Innocent Tradition?”

 Daniel Corcoran, Catherine Newell and Liam Stoddard , the Award winning team from The University of Sheffield, submitted a podcast with the title A Modern Childhood – Rosie and Moussa written by Michael De Cock, with illustrations by Judith Vanistendael, a Dutch children’s book which tells the story of two children living in an imposing tower block in a vast, sprawling city, who grapple with the challenges that the city environment places on their childhood.
-There is a longer introduction by Henriette Louwerse here.
+There was a longer introduction by Henriette Louwerse.

 The 2020 winners are a podcast team of four second year students in Dutch Studies at The University of Sheffield, and Magdalena Mania from UCL (University College London).
 The PDFs of the latter essay can de viewed by clicking the download link.